 I am a mentor for Project SHORT, an organization that provides free access to PhD and med school application mentoring for students from underrepresented and economically disadvantaged groups.
 As a mentor, I work with a single mentee each year to provide multiple cycles of feedback on application essays, mock interviews, and the decision making process for where to apply and enroll.

 Penn Bioengineering DEI Scholar

-I am currently serving as a PhD student representative on the Penn Bioengineering Diversity, Equity, and Inclusion Committee, which consist of faculty, staff, and students in the department.
-We meet biweekly to discuss DEI issues within the department and make meaningful action towards a more inclusive and diverse department.
-Some of our current efforts include increasing access to research experiences for undergrads from underrepresented backgrounds.
+I served as a PhD student representative on the Penn Bioengineering Diversity, Equity, and Inclusion Committee, which consisted of faculty, staff, and students in the department.
+We met biweekly to discuss DEI issues within the department and make meaningful action towards a more inclusive and diverse department.

 Girls Advancing in STEM (GAINS) Network